Should I buy it?

 Xiphophorus maculatus

-Also known as: moonfish (old trade), Moonfish (old trade)
+Also known as: moonfish (old trade)

 Forgiving in hard tap water and slower to overbreed than guppies.
 Fry are tougher and parents less likely to pursue them.

-Beginner hard-water community tanks 60L+ that want livebearer colour without guppy-pace breeding.
+Best for: Beginner hard-water community tanks 60L+ that want livebearer colour without guppy-pace breeding.

-Your water is soft and acidic.
+Avoid if: Your water is soft and acidic.
 You want a single fish.
 You cannot rehome the occasional fry batch.

 Top things that go wrong

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you